jeffreykegler/Marpa--R3/cpan/kollos/kollos.md

 ```

 "Complete" an earleme in L0.
-Return `true` if parsing can continue.
+Return `true` if the parser is "alive",
+that is, not exhausted.
 otherwise `false` and a status string.

 ```